Ion implantation: Crystallographic damage

 Each individual ion produces many point defects in the target crystal on impact such as vacancies and interstitials.
 Vacancies are crystal lattice points unoccupied by an atom: in this case the ion collides with a target atom, resulting in transfer of a significant amount of energy to the target atom such that it leaves its crystal site.
 This target atom then itself becomes a projectile in the solid, and can cause successive collision events.

 Interstitials result when such atoms (or the original ion itself) come to rest in the solid, but find no vacant space in the lattice to reside.
 These point defects can migrate and cluster with each other, resulting in dislocation loops and other defects.
+Different ion species, implantation dose, and energy can lead to different types of defects.
+Strain and local distortion will also appear as a result of the ion implantation.

 Damage recovery

-Because ion implantation causes damage to the crystal structure of the target which is often unwanted, ion implantation processing is often followed by a thermal annealing.
-This can be referred to as damage recovery.
+Because ion implantation causes unwanted damage to the crystal structure of the target, ion implantation processing is often followed by thermal annealing to restore the crystal structure, as the thermal treatment can provide extra energy to the lattice.
+Some common annealing techniques include conventional furnace annealing, rapid thermal annealing (RTA), and laser annealing.
+RTA and laser annealing have much shorter annealing times, significantly limiting the dopant diffusion, while furnace annealing can achieve better uniformity.